eclipse-iceoryx/iceoryx/doc/website/concepts/qos-policies.md

 | `DISCARD_OLDEST_DATA`     | `DISCARD_OLDEST_DATA` | Non-blocking producer                      | :white_check_mark:  |
 | `DISCARD_OLDEST_DATA`     | `BLOCK_PRODUCER`      | Not compatible, no connection established  | :x:                 |

+## Server and client matching criteria

+Two criteria have to be fulfilled in order for a server and a client to be connected.

+1. Same `capro::ServiceDescription`
+2. Matching `ConsumerTooSlowPolicy` and `QueueFullPolicy` in `ServerOptions`/`ClientOptions`

 ## `PublisherOptions` and `SubscriberOptions`

 The three most important settings are: